 The Gospel of St. John in Greek and English, Interlined, and Literally translated; with a transposition of the words into their due order of construction; and a dictionary, defining and parsing them 1830 by E. Friederici

-A Greek and English Dictionary - comprising all the words in the writings of the most popular Greek authors with the difficult inflections in them and in the Septuagint and New Testament by John Groves 1839
+A Greek and English Dictionary - comprising all the words in the writings of the most popular Greek authors with the difficult inflections in them and in the Septuagint and New Testament by John Groves 1839 For a list of all of my digital booksclick here gdixierose

-For a list of all of my disks, with links click here
+For a list of all of my disks, with linksclick here

 Fifteen years ago, a revision of the Old Testament in English, the joint work of English and American scholars, was published, and has slowly made its way into more or less general use in Bible-classes, for home reading, and in some Protestant pulpits.
 The revision of the New Testament, under the same auspices, appeared five years earlier.
 To this Revised Bible there was appended, as those who have used it will recall, a considerable list of points and passages on which the American revisers were unable to agree with their English brethren.
 The list was not exhaustive.
 There were many other readings that the Americans would have preferred, but they considered these of sufficient importance to justify some official recognition of them in any book that was to bear their imprimatur; while it was felt to be but right that the English companies, who had taken the initiative in the revision, should have a decisive vote in regard to what should be adopted as the received reading.
 It was agreed that for fourteen years no revised Bible should be issued without the American appendix, and that the American revisers should issue no standard edition of their own.
 That period elapsed two years ago.
 With the completion of their labors the English companies disbanded.
 The Americans retained their organization, and continued steadily at work, and, especially during the past six years, in spite of the gaps occasioned by death in their ranks, have accorded very great labor to the task, the heaviest burden of which has fallen for the New Testament on Professor Thayer, and for the Old Testament on Professor Meade.
 The result is before us in an authorized long primer quarto edition, with twelve good maps and an index, with appendixes giving a list of readings and renderings from the Old Testament of 1886 and the New Testament of 1881, that have been replaced by the American revisers.